jahed323/DSC520/Week4/README.md

 Name: Rahman, Jahedur
 Date: 2022-01-04

 1. What are the observational units in this study?

         The observaational units in this study are

 2. Identify the variables mentioned in the narrative paragraph and determine which are categorical and quantitative?

+        The categorical variables are

 3. Create one variable to hold a subset of your data set that contains only the Regular Section and one variable for the Sports Section.